 - Strategies To Use the Five Forces Model in Your Business

 - Extending the Model: Porter’s Sixth Force?

 - Wrapping up: Impact of Digital Transformation on Porter’s Five Forces Model

 In 1979, Harvard Business School professor Michael Porter introduced a revolutionary concept that would forever change how businesses evaluate their competitive environment.
 Known as the Five Forces Model, this tool was designed to help companies understand their industries’ complexities and subtleties and assess their own viability within them.

 Porter, a renowned scholar and economist, argued that businesses must look beyond the apparent competitor dynamics to understand the holistic competitive landscape truly.
 He was passionate about promoting a broader, more nuanced perspective of industry structure and competition, one that accounts for a multitude of factors, both internal and external.

 Rather than merely concentrating on direct competition, Porter proposed that five forces shape the destiny of a business in any industry.
 These forces are:

 - Buyer Power,

 This force is all about how intense the competition is in your industry.
-It’s determined by a few different factors:
+A few different factors determine it:

 - The number of competitors in the industry.
 How many other businesses are competing for the same market share?